contao/docs/docs/dev/documentation/hooks.md

 ## Registering hooks

+Have a look at the [hook reference][1] for a list of all available hooks.

+As of Contao 4.8, there are three different ways of subscribing to a hook:

 ### Using the PHP Array configuration

 You can add your custom logic to hooks by extending the `TL_HOOKS` key in the